Sahgoku1/AI-Powered-Fashion-Recommendation-System/README.md

 2. Style Classification: Differentiates brand tiers and identifies unique style patterns.
 3. Automated Data Structuring: AI-driven analysis of product features for consistency and comparability.

+In case of understanding every step of the project one can open the file named "Project Work Flow".
+For more details technical aspects of the project one can open a file called "Project Report/Thesis"